-I have happy memories of childhood visits to my father’s parents in Appledore on Romney Marsh.
-One of thosee was in “helping” grandpa, Sir John Winnifrith, with his garden of which he was immensely proud.
-Big nets kept the birds away from an incredibly ordered and productive fruit and vegetable patch which he tended carefully keeping the weeds and slugs at bay.
+I have happy memories of childhood visits to my grandparents, in Appledore on Romney Marsh.
+One of those was in “helping” grandpa, Sir John Winnifrith, with his garden – of which he was immensely proud.
+Big nets kept the birds away from an incredibly ordered and productive vegetable patch, which he tended carefully, keeping the weeds and slugs at bay.

 As you may recall my grandfather was a Bennite socialist and was also proud of his working class heritage, albeit one dulled by two generations of public school and Oxford.
 And so in a rather Orwellian way, toiling at the soil or in his woodshed splitting logs, tied in with this rather romantic and unrealistic way of thinking of the nobility of manual labour.
 After a spot of manual labour I try to suggest this to the Mrs in the hopee that she will come over a bit Lady Chatterley.
 But though she is a champagne socialist, she is also just a townie so rather than getting amorous she ticks me off for bringing muddy boots into the house and for having dirty hands.